How do I figure out which of the many Christian groups might be the right one for me? For help, look HERE

 In Christ Alone Ministry seeks to help Christian believers apply the Bible to their daily lives, and to pass on what they learn to others.
 They focus intensively on one-on-one discipleship and small group work, and also join with other campuses to stage summer mission programs and conferences.

 InterVarsity-Trojan Christian Fellowship is a witnessing community of Christians growing in love for God, for God’s Word, for God’s people of every ethnicity and culture, and for God’s purposes in the world.
 It is committed to being a multi-ethnic community, a place where diverse groups of students become spiritual family.
+We focus on learning how to hear God’s voice in our lives, learn how to study the Bible for ourselves and in community and how to share our faith.
+We’d love to meet you, please go to our website to see what we’re up to and fill out a contact form and we’ll reach out!
+See our WELCOME VIDEO

 The Graduate Christian Fellowship of USC is a ministry of InterVarsity’s Graduate and Faculty Ministries and exists to both connect Christian grad students and to provide ways of thriving in graduate school.
 We do this through gathering together to pray, discuss and integrate our faith with our work.
 Our community includes both domestic and international graduate students, and we hope it is a community that can be a resource and a blessing during the unique experience of graduate work and life.